Fitbit Gets FDA Approval for AFib Detection Algorithm, Apple Might Soon Have a Worthy Rival

 The Google-owned fitness tracker company announced that it has gained the FDA approval for a new algorithm that will provide atrial fibrillation (AFib) detection on its Fitbit devices.
 The company that makes fitness tracking wearables with similar features as the Apple Watch will soon implement the algorithm in its products.

-Fitbit AFib Detection Helps It Catches Up with Apple
+Fitbit AFib Detection Helps It Catch Up with Apple

 When it comes to breakthrough features, the Apple Watch can surely brag about its ECG and AFib features.
 However, competitors don’t want to be left behind and will try to inch closer to the Apple Watch when it comes to high-tech features.